 Check out the answer, from the Harvard Business Review:

-Despite the reach of email, asking in person is the significantly more effective approach; you need to ask six people in person to equal the power of a 200-recipient email blast.
+Despite the reach of email, asking in person is a significantly more effective approach; you need to ask six people in person to equal the power of a 200-recipient email blast.

 That, as we say, ain’t chopped liver.